 John 15:1-5 I am the true vine, and my Father is the husbandman.
 Every branch in Me that bears not fruit he takes away: and every branch that bears fruit, He purges it that it may bring forth more fruit.
 Now you are clean through the word which I have spoken unto you.
 Abide [or continue] in Me and I in you.
 As the branch cannot bear fruit of itself, except it abide in the vine; no more can you, except you abide in Me.
 I am the vine, you are the branches: He that abides in Me, and I in him, the same brings forth much fruit: for without Me you can do nothing.

-Jesus Christ is EVERYTHING to us.
+Jesus Christ is everything to us.
 We need Him so badly that words are inadequate.
 He is the Savior, the Example, the Lord, the Intercessor, Brother, Teacher, our Strength, and Salvation.
 At this time of year it focuses in on His sinless sacrifice so that we might start out each and every sacred year on track, and with the right perspective.

 In John 13:7-8, which is right during the Passover service, He told them that unless they did this they had no part with Him.
-The whole process is designed to focus in our on weakness and Christ's strength, our need and Christ's abundance, our sinfulness and His perfection, our facing of death and oblivion and His offer of life.
+The whole process is designed to focus in on our weakness and Christ's strength, our need and Christ's abundance, our sinfulness and His perfection, our facing of death and oblivion and His offer of life.

 Hebrews 10:8-10 Above when He said, Sacrifice and offering and burnt offerings and offering for sin you would not, neither had pleasure therein; which are offered by the law: Then said He [Christ] Lo, I come to do your will, O God.
 He takes away the first that He may establish the second.
 By the which will we are sanctified through the offering of the body of Jesus Christ once for all.

-Sacrifice is revealed throughout the Bible as THE holy act.
+Sacrifice is revealed throughout the Bible as the holy act.
 It is the very essence of love.
 "God so loved the world that He gave"—gave in sacrifice.
 In the context of this chapter Jesus says, "I have come to do Your will."
 That is, to offer His body as a sacrifice for sin.
 He is recognizing His body, and therefore His life given as a gift in order that God's will may be accomplished.
 The animal sacrifices could not accomplish God's will, but this sacrifice did.
 It has the power to cleanse from sin so that a New Covenant—a whole new religious order—may be established which is based on a personal relationship with our Creator unparalleled in its intimacy.

 One of the major weaknesses of animal sacrifices is that they failed to produce a desire in the offerer to obey God.
 They just do not have the impact, because the offerer does not place much value on the life of an animal.
 But when a human dies, we feel it.
 When they die for us, we feel it immeasurably more, and we feel that we owe something in return because of gratitude for what that sacrifice accomplished.
-In this case, the most valuable life that has ever been lived was given for us.
+In this case, the most valuable Life that has ever been lived was given for us.

 The theme—the focus of Passover—is the awesome cost of salvation.
 It is manifested in the sinless sacrifice of Jesus Christ.
 It was not just a mechanical sinlessness, but sinlessness with full understanding, intense temptation performed in innocence, and with sympathy, empathy, compassion, and kindness for the eternal welfare of all the helpless slaves of sin so that we might feel the towering injustice that such a One should die for us, and feel a deep sense of revulsion, combined with appreciation, indebtedness, and thanksgiving that motivates one to depart from sin.